 While it would be possible to put it under some wall coverings, most indoor wall coverings don’t need anything like it and in fact, would suffer from it.
-So in short, no, house wraps cannot be used inside.
+So in short, no, wraps cannot be used inside.

 Types Of House Wraps

 Like there are different types of siding you can use, there are also different types of house wraps you can use too.
-Each wrap has a specific purpose and a contractor can help you find the right house wrap for you.
+Each wrap has a specific purpose and a contractor can help you find the right wrap for you.

 There are only a few things to consider otherwise.
 The amount of protection it offers, how compatible it is with your siding, and how much it costs.
 After you find out these three things, you’re ready to choose.